hipstas/ava_documentation/pages/SupportedFormats.md

 **Mixcloud:** Play Mixcloud tracks as mentioned above.  <br>

 ## Notes:
--Only the File Paths, HLS, and DASH formats will generate a valid IIIF manifest  <br>
+-Only the File Paths, HLS, and DASH formats will generate a valid IIIF manifest.  <br>
--The player does not support Box, Dropbox, or Google Drive share links
+-The player does not support Box, Dropbox, or Google Drive share links.